Shipper vs Exporter of Record: Understanding the Key Differences

 The shipper’s role continues in the actual shipping process.
 They should be present when the carrier arrives to inspect the load together and sign the Bill of Lading (BOL) form.
 Before signing, shippers must read and understand all terms and conditions on this form.

-Overview of What is an Exporter of Record?
+Overview of What an Exporter of Record is?

 An Exporter of Record (EOR) is vital in international trade.
 It is responsible for ensuring that goods leaving a country comply with all export regulations.
 The EOR is the legal exporting entity for goods exiting a country and is often, but not always, the same as the shipper or owner of the goods.